Non-epileptic seizure: Signs and symptoms

+NES symptoms are often similar to those of generalized tonic–clonic seizures, and may include convulsive movements, altered awareness, unresponsiveness, memory difficulties, loss of speech or sudden collapse, loss of bladder control, and others.
+The specific symptoms vary depending on the underlying cause, and no single sign can differentiate between types of physiologic or psychogenic NES, or between NES and epilepsy.

 Diagnosis

-The diagnosis of NES requires careful evaluation, as these episodes can closely resemble epileptic seizures.
-Because treatments differ significantly, distinguishing NES from epilepsy is essential to avoid misdiagnosis and inappropriate use of anti-seizure medications.
+Diagnosis of NES requires careful evaluation to distinguish it from epilepsy, as treatments differ, and a failure to do so may lead to misdiagnosis and inappropriate use of anti-seizure medications.
 The gold standard for diagnosis is video-electroencephalographic (video-EEG) monitoring, which allows for simultaneous recording of behavior and brain activity.
 Additional tests may be performed depending on the suspected underlying cause.
 These can include electrocardiography (ECG) or tilt-table testing to evaluate for syncope, sleep studies for suspected parasomnias or narcolepsy, metabolic panels to identify electrolyte or glucose abnormalities, and neuroimaging to rule out structural brain lesions.
 Neuropsychological assessment may be useful in individuals with functional seizures, particularly when there is concern for cognitive or psychiatric comorbidities.

+Some characteristics that are more prevalent in PNES than in epileptic seizures (potential "yellow flags") include gradual onset, unusual movements, atypical vocalization, eye closure with forceful resistance to opening, emotional triggers or context-specific occurrence, among others.
+None of these features alone are sufficient for diagnosis.

 Management

 For physiological causes of non-epileptic seizures, treatment is directed at the underlying medical condition precipitating the episodes.
-For functional seizures PNES, management focuses on clear communication of the diagnosis and a multidisciplinary approach.
-Functional seizures are treated with evidence-based psychological therapies.
+For functional seizures (PNES), management focuses on clear communication of the diagnosis and a multidisciplinary approach, including evidence-based psychological therapies and patient education.
 Cognitive behavioral therapy (CBT) has the strongest evidence to date, with additional support for trauma-focused therapies and physical rehabilitation approaches.
-Educating the patient about the diagnosis in a validating, non-stigmatizing way is a critical first step.
 Discontinuation of anti-seizure medications may be appropriate if epilepsy has been excluded.